kubera/kubera.github.com/_posts/2017-01-15-deployment-automation.md

 10. Ansible gets the latest snapshot artifacts
 11. the applications get installed on Websphere and started

-That's the way we want to work, right?
+That's how we want to work, right?